espacesociety/espacesociety.github.io/_macropedia/fteigar-alloys.md

 * superfriction surfaces (very important for tires and gears)
 * superconducting surfaces, and chips
 * "unbendable" objects, most especially impenetrable armor
-* "smart" or "perfect" camoflage
+* "smart" or "perfect" camouflage

 Of course, scientists and engineers will preface their remarks on these materials by saying "not really, see..."
 However, the near-perfection of these technologies lead to many bizarre events during this period as clever designers made use of a new technique to solve one or another of the Creator's tests.